-The policy's separate definitions for "social media websites" and modifying/personalizing this policy as a means for generating the acceptable guidelines and procedures for staff creation of private "professional/education social networks".
+1 The policy's separate definitions for "social media websites" and "professional/education social media accounts" are important.
+Districts are encouraged to establish "professional/education social media accounts" as an acceptable means of teacher and district communication with students and parents.
+This can serve to discourage inappropriate staff/student interactions on "social media websites."
+ASBA strongly suggests using the discussions for modifying/personalizing this policy as a means for generating the acceptable guidelines and procedures for staff creation of private "professional/education social networks".
 We recommend NOT incorporating the guidelines into the policy, but have them available for all staff to review.
 Incorporating them into the policy will make it much harder to change them if the need arises.